SATS (SATS)

 Founders of SATS

-- Casey Rodarmor is the founder of the Ordinals Protocol, which is the technology behind SATS (Ordinals).
-He is a software engineer who played a key role in developing the system that allows SATS to exist on the Bitcoin blockchain.
+Casey Rodarmor is the founder of the Ordinals Protocol, which is closely linked to the development of SATS (Ordinals).
+He has a background in software engineering and blockchain technology, playing a key role in shaping the project.

 Investors in SATS